nanomsg/nng/docs/ref/tran/udp.md

 header, leaves 1212 bytes for user data.
 If additional allowances are made for SP protocol headers with a default TTL of 8 (resulting in 72 additional bytes for route information), the final user accessible payload will be 1140 bytes.
-Thus this can be likely be viewed as a safe maxmimum to employ for SP payload data across all transports.
+Thus this can be likely be viewed as a safe maximum to employ for SP payload data across all transports.

 The maximum message size is negotiated as part of establishing a peering relationship, and oversize messages will be dropped by the sender before going to the network.